yexiang-aws/nixl/benchmark/nixlbench/README.md

 # On host 2
 ./nixlbench --etcd_endpoints http://etcd-server:2379 --backend UCX --initiator_seg_type VRAM --target_seg_type VRAM
 ```
 The workers automatically coordinate ranks through ETCD as they connect.
+Note, the second nixlbench should be started within 60s, otherwise the first instance will stop with an error in the barrier.

 ### Backend-Specific Examples